 FIRST Lego League

 Using Lego Mindstorms Robotics kits, teams of 9-14 year old kids design, build and program autonomous robots to maneuver a field of Lego Structures in time-trials.
-The FLL@SUNYIT WORLD CLASS season is underway.
-It isn't too late to start a team and join the fun!
+The FLL@SUNY Poly WORLD CLASS season is complete.
+Start a team with an eye toward 2015 TRASH TREK season and join the fun!

 Mohawk Valley Technology Education and Pre-Engineering Showcase